- approach to simplify (large) images

 - SLIC, Simple Linear Iterative Clustering

 - generates superpixels using k-means clustering

-- Cettour-Janet et al. 2019 (link) outlines their work on Watervoxels, the n-dimensional extension of waterpixels.
+- Cettour-Janet et al. 2019 (link) outlines their work on Watervoxels,

 The images below summarize the result of the application of watervoxels to a 2D image and a 3D MRI image.